cscart/docs/en/user_guide/look_and_feel/changing_attributes/right_to_left.rst

 To get and install this add-on, do the following:

-1. Download the Disable Right Mouse Click add-on archive using `this link <https://github.com/cscart/addon-rtl-text-layout/archive/master.zip>`_.
+1. Download the Right-to-Left add-on archive using `this link <https://github.com/cscart/addon-rtl-text-layout/archive/master.zip>`_.

 .. note::